-Most employers provide life, health, and disability coverage through an insurance policy.
+Most employers provide life, health, long term care, and disability coverage through an insurance policy.
 In a typical insurance arrangement, the insurance company bears the risk for any benefits payable under the insured plan in exchange for premium payments from the employer.
 In other words, the insurer is responsible for paying claims out of its own assets, regardless of the total amount of premium payments made by the employer.

 In contrast, a “self-insured” or “self-funded” plan is one where the employer instead bears the risk itself, setting up a fund of its own contributions from which claims are then paid.
 Plan documents will usually identify whether a plan is self-funded or not.
 Just because you are dealing with an insurance company doesn’t mean your plan is insured.
 Your employer may have hired an insurance company to receive and process claims.
 In such cases, the insurance company is simply acting as a hired third-party administrator.